spine-examples/todo-list/deployment/appengine-web/README.md

 #### Stopping the application

 The local server can be stopped with `./gradlew appengineStop` command or just by terminating a console process.
-When stopping the local server with a respective command, both AppEngine and Datastore emulators are stopped.
-When terminating a console process, the Datastore emulator stays serving.
+When stopping the local server with a respective command, AppEngine, Datastore, and Firebase emulators are stopped.
+When terminating a console process, Datastore and Firebase emulators stay serving.

 If the command to run the application locally is executed when the Datastore emulator is already running on the respective port, the Datastore emulator is reset.

 ## Application deployment

-The deployment uses the Firebase Realtime Database.
-It is required that the Firebase credentials are available under the `appengine-web/src/main/resources/spine-dev.json`.
+In order to run the application at AppEngine Standard Environment the Google Cloud project and Firebase application must be initialized.
+This module is adjusted to work with "spine-dev" GCloud and Firebase projects, the respective properties can be found in `appengine-web/src/main/resources/config.properties` file.
+The application deployment process also relies on the `appengine-web.xml` descriptor file replacement, descriptor replacement is described in `appengine-web/scripts/appengine.gradle` script.

+To use custom GCloud and Firebase projects, point them in the config properties file and adjust the `appengine-web/deployment/dev/appengine-web.template.xml` respectively.

+In order to deploy application manually, authenticate `gcloud` CLI and set current Google Cloud
+project:

+ - Login with your Google account: `gcloud auth login`.
+ - Set the current project to work with: `gcloud config set project <your-project-name>`.

 To deploy the application: